-We’ve co-signed an open letter to the Prime Minister today with the UK’s leading boiler manufacturers, calling for hydrogen-ready boilers to be mandated in our homes from 2025.
+We’ve co-signed an open letter to the Prime Minister today with the UK’s leading boiler manufacturers, calling for the Government to mandate that any new boiler installed should be hydrogen-ready from 2025.
 Our Head of Gas, Matt Hindle, explains more.

 So, what would this mean?